AugustLONG/ironmq_django_celery_heroku/README.md

 Aug 21 09:14:23 brads-testing app/celery_worker.2:  CONSOLE ERROR --> Duplicate Task: Task[id=77734, name=2.999, complete=True]
 ```

+Task[id=77734] is queued once, but run twice.
+In a test using 4 producers, 4 workers, running 4000 tasks, there will be ~100 of these occurences.

-Note Task[id=77734] is queued once, but run twice.
-This doesn't happen when using CloudAMQP (see settings_custom.py)
+Note: This doesn't happen when using CloudAMQP (see settings_custom.py)